ItzhakiRon/HW-SQL/README.md

-# HW-SQL
+# SQL-DB
-Repository for classwork in SQL
+Repository for SCHEMA in SQL